 - Details on the methodologies they used to calculate their disclosures.

-The SORP-making body has published an information sheet that explains in more detail how these rules apply to the trustees’ annual report.
+For charitable companies, the SORP-making body has published an information sheet that explains in more detail how these rules apply to the trustees’ annual report.

 Voluntary greenhouse gas reporting

 There’s no legally prescribed standard for the information any voluntary emissions disclosures should include, or how they should be reported, but it’s a good idea to follow a widely-recognised framework so your report is clear and credible for any stakeholders.

 The most widely used standard for greenhouse gas reporting by companies and organisations is provided by the GHG Protocol.
 This was developed by the World